WhatsApp vs WhatsApp Business: What’s the difference?

 - Security: WhatsApp is very secure.
 Both versions automatically apply sophisticated encryption to all messages, including photos, videos, and all attachments.
 Despite what the conspiracy theorists say, Meta cannot read your messages or see your photos.
 Unless someone steals your phone and guesses your password, your cat videos really are safe.

-- Message Limits: Quite simply, there are none.
+- Message limits: Quite simply, there are none.
 With both versions you can send as many messages as you like, free of charge.
 You can group send the same message to up to 256 contacts at once.
 You may lose a few friends if you do that too often, but it is a useful way for a business to broadcast ‘Updated Shopping Hours’ or ‘We are Moving’ type announcements to customers that have opted in to receiving them.
+Businesses using the WhatsApp Business Platform have even higher daily messaging limits, starting at 1,000 users and increasing with quality and engagement.

 So, we have covered the common ground, but how is WhatsApp Business different to WhatsApp that we all use?